skip to main content

 Undergraduate Students

 Numerous undergraduate students have assisted with projects or conducted their own research in the Cherry Lab.
 Many have been volunteers, while others have served as undergraduate workers on various grants, as students in the Undergraduate Research course, or as Emerging or Randall Research Scholars.
-In addition, several students have presented their research at local or national conferences, and in a couple of cases, they have continued as graduate students in the Cherry Lab.
+Several students have presented their research at local or national conferences or co-authored publications, and in a few cases, they have continued as graduate students in the Cherry Lab.